ghiggi/gpm_api/docs/source/00_introduction.rst

 Cloud-motion vectors enables the backward and forward propagation, or "morphing," of available PMW-derived precipitation measurements across the grid.
 While IMERG Early uses only forward propagation in time (extrapolation in time), IMERG Late benefits form from both forward and backward propagation (interpolation in time).

-When PMW data are too sparse, IMERG incorporates precipitation estimates derived from GEO IR imagery trough a weighted Kalman filter.
+When PMW data are too sparse, IMERG incorporates precipitation estimates derived from GEO IR imagery through a weighted Kalman filter.

 IR-based precipitation estimates are derived from the `Climate Prediction Center (CPC) Merged 4-km Global IR data product <https://disc.gsfc.nasa.gov/datasets/GPM_MERGIR_1/summary>`_.